Oakland Township, MI Organic Lawn and Tree Care Services

 We Cure Sick Trees!

-Your lawn should receive several in-season fertilizations throughout the year.
+One or more applications should be made to your lawn in early spring to prevent crabgrass and/or controllable annual weeds from invading the lawn throughout the season.
 Each feeding uses only professional, timed-release fertilizers that are formulated for the specific needs of your lawn at the time of application.
-We treat you lawn for dandelions and more than 50 other common lawn weeds.
-If you are having issues in Oakland Township, you can phone our customer hotline (800) 404-3033 or fill out our contact form and a Lawn Specialist will be dispatched to your home to take care of the problem.
+We can be reached via our customer hotline at (800) 404-3033 or you can fill our our contact form.
+A Lawn Care Specialist can be dispatched to your home to take care of any problems you may be having in Oakland Township.

 Lawn Care News from the Blog of Doc Pickhardt